openjournals/joss/docs/review_checklist.md

 - **Authors:** Does the `paper.md` file include a list of authors with their affiliations?
 - **A statement of need:** Do the authors clearly state what problems the software is designed to solve and who the target audience is?
 - **References:** Do all archival references that should have a DOI list one (e.g., papers, datasets, software)?

-## Review checklist for @reviewer

-### Conflict of interest

-- As the reviewer I confirm that I have read the [JOSS conflict of interest policy](https://github.com/openjournals/joss/blob/master/COI.md) and that there are no conflicts of interest for me to review this work.